LucasAPayne/slogert/README.md

 -  Navigate to the folder containing SLOGERT (`cd path/to/slogert`) and install the necessary Python packages (`pip3 install -r requirements.txt`).
 -  Each type of log file to be processed will need a configuration file associated with it (more details in [SLOGERT configurations](#slogert-configurations)).
 -  You can set properties for extraction in the config file (e.g., number of loglines produced per file).
 Examples of config and template files are available on the `src/test/resources` folder (e.g., `auth-config.yaml`for auth log data).
+- Example log files can be found in `src/test/input`.
+To use them, simply copy the directories found there to the `input` folder in the root directory of this repo.

 ### Running SLOGERT
 `slogert.py` is the main script providing for simpler use of SLOGERT, and its CLI comes with several arguments.
 For a full list of commands and their descriptions, run `python slogert.py -h`, `python slogert.py gen-kg -h`, and `python slogert.py gen-ids -h`.
 The primary commands for knowledge graph generation are listed below.